dmidlo/histdata.com-tools/README.md

 duplicating committed rows.
 Cancellation removes only disposable window scratch.
 The final report independently verifies every committed publication and reconciles storage counts and scope with workflow checkpoints.

+Default workers install the seven versioned first-party handlers.
+The reference path uses explicit modern-reference identity delivery and generic v2 persistence, so no application registration or fake broker fingerprint is needed.
+Validation keeps a byte-identical staged-manifest mirror and a separate transaction descriptor, allowing a retry after the atomic rename but before the commit receipt to recover the already committed publication safely.

 See
 [`docs/reconstruction-temporal-orchestration.md`](docs/reconstruction-temporal-orchestration.md)